Johnny4251/agilewasm/README.md

 For Project Management class

 # Description
-In this project we were assigned to use agile methods to develop and create a web assembly project.
-We were assigned to create a web page using web assembly.
+In this project our group was assigned to use agile methods to develop and create a web assembly project.
+Our mission was to to create a web page using web assembly.
 The language we chose was C. The WASM compiler we used was emscripten.
+All files are linked here.

 # To Run
  - Install Apache webserver